 We then transfer to the train station to take the train south to Kyoto.
 Kyoto was the capital of Japan from the late 8th century (c.794 AD) until 1868, when the court was moved to Tokyo.
 It is home to 17 World Heritage Sites, 1600 Buddhist temples and 400 Shinto shrines, yet much of the city centre is modern.
 One of the finest of its contemporary buildings is its dramatic railway station.

-We begin our exploration of Kyoto with a glimpse of a vanishing world – the district of Gion, home to geisha houses and traditional teahouses.
+In the evening you may choose to make an optional visit to the Gion district of Kyoto for a glimpse of a vanishing world – home to geisha houses and traditional teahouses.
 Although the number of geishas has declined over the last century the area is still famous for the preservation of forms of traditional architecture and entertainment.
 To experience the traditional Gion, we stroll along Hanami-koji, a street lined by beautiful old buildings, including teahouses, where you may be able to glimpse a geisha apprentice.
 Contrary to popular belief Gion is not a red-light district, nor are geishas prostitutes.
 Geishas are young girls or women extensively trained as entertainers and skilled in a number of traditional Japanese arts such as classical music and dance as well as the performance of the exacting rituals of a Japanese tea ceremony.
 (Overnight Kyoto) B

 Day 9: Thursday 22 November, Kyoto

 - Daitoku-ji Buddhist Complex incl. the Ryogen-in